hypermodularity/hypermodularity.com/README.md

 The all questions are about hyper modularity.

-With hypermodularity we are going to

 What we want to get is the increease quality.

+With Continous hypermodularity we are going to defined smaller and better processes, that can work togheter without stopping them on the stream!

+Imagine your company, that is doing better service, automaticlly every day With Industry 4.0 and global communication based on 5g and 6g we can growth without borders and continously every day.

 ### Synonyms